Skip to main content

 Along with protecting your home and possessions from damage and theft, your home and contents insurance also includes a type of cover called legal liability.

-Legal liability protects you from liability if someone is accidentally injured on your property if you have buildings insurance, or if you or a family member accidentally injures someone outside your home if you have contents insurance.
+Legal liability protects you from liability if someone is accidentally injured on your property if you have buildings insurance, or if you or a family member accidentally injures someone away from your home if you have contents insurance.

-It also provides protection if you or a family member is liable for loss or damage to another person’s property.
+It also provides cover if you or a family member is liable for loss or damage to another person’s property.

 QBE’s home and contents insurance policies include legal liability coverage up to $30 million.
 Exclusions may vary so always read your Product Disclosure Statement (PDS) to check your cover.